yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 *What standards will be used?*

 *How will this data be exploited and/or shared/made accessible for verification and re-use?
 If data cannot be made available, explain why.*
+Data will be easily accessible for verification, reuse, and development.

 *How will this data be curated and preserved?*